 The rating is the highest presented by Austin Energy Green Building on a 1 to 5 Star rating system and is only the fifth commercial project in Austin to be recognized with the 5-Star rating.
 Dell Children’s was the first commercial project to receive the distinction.

-“This latest 5-Star rating continues the commitment by Seton Healthcare Family to promote and protect the well-being of our children and the environment by constructing medical facilities that take into account the long-term health of our people and the planet,” said Debbie Kimberly, Austin Energy Vice President of Distributed Energy Services.
+“This latest 5-Star rating continues the commitment by Ascension Seton to promote and protect the well-being of our children and the environment by constructing medical facilities that take into account the long-term health of our people and the planet,” said Debbie Kimberly, Austin Energy Vice President of Distributed Energy Services.

 “This facility also receives electricity, chilled water for air conditioning and steam for hot water from the nearby Mueller Energy Center and is an important example of how energy and health are closely related,” Kimberly said.
 “How we design and construct buildings and how we consume energy matters to our health and matters to how much we spend on both health care and energy.